dhruvan-vyas/last_try/README.md

 # installation

-choose one liner command according to your system.
+choose one liner command according to your system. <br>
 Ensure that `pip` & `git` is installed and working on your system.

 #### **Linux / MacOS**
 ```bash